• Skip to primary navigation

 How to Build:

-To build a Simple Electronic Stethoscope Circuit following are the connection steps to be followed:
+To build a Simple Electronic Stethoscope Circuit follow the connection steps below:

 Choose the Parts: